chrplr/PCBS/docs/stimulus-creation.rst

 * Download  :download:`visual-illusions/flash-lag.py <../visual-illusions/flash-lag.py>` and run it.
 Do not look at the code yet.

-* If you want to read about the `Flash-lag illusion <https://en.wikipedia.org/wiki/Flash_lag_illusion>`__.
+* Do you feel that the moving square's x position coincides with the flashing square or not?
+If you want to read about the `Flash-lag illusion <https://en.wikipedia.org/wiki/Flash_lag_illusion>`__.

 Exercise:

-1. Create a "movie" of a square moving horizontally, back and forth.
+1. Create a movie of a square moving horizontally, back and forth.
 The principle is simple: you just need to create a loop where you display a square at coordinates `x, y` ,wait a few milliseconds, then clear the screen, and increment or decrement the `x` coordinate by a fixed amount.